 This workout plan is tailored to target the upper gluteal area, incorporating a range of the 14 specific exercises known to effectively tone and sculpt the upper buttocks.
-By following this plan, you can ultimately achieve a fuller and more shapely rear end.8
+By following this plan, you can ultimately achieve a fuller and more shapely rear end.1

-But before we delve into the actual workout routine, let’s take a look at the best upper glute exercises and how to do them at home, or in the gym so you can kiss that flat booty goodbye.
+But before we delve into the actual workout routine, let’s take a look at the best upper glute workout and how to do them at home, or in the gym so you can kiss that flat booty goodbye.

 With that being said, some exercises are better to incorporate than others!
 Below is a detailed list of exercises that are guaranteed to lift the buttocks, target the upper glute muscles, and help define and tone the posterior region.